USA Swimming: Organizational structure

 There are several parts and levels that make up USA Swimming.
-There is the National governing body (national) level, the Zone (regional) level, and the Local Swimming Committee (local/state) level.
+There is the national governing body (national) level, the zone (regional) level, and the local swimming committee (local/state) level.

 The National Governing Body

-The National governing body (NGB) of United States Swimming is an extension of the United States Olympic Committee.
+The National Governing Body (NGB) of United States Swimming is an extension of the United States Olympic Committee.
 While all of the separate swim teams, LSC's, and Zones do not officially make up the NGB, they are all members and are subject to the laws of the NGB.

 The NGB is made up of both staff members of USA Swimming and volunteer members of the board.
 The office of the President is the head of the board and is responsible for the overall direction of USA Swimming.
 The chief executive is the head of the staff located at the national headquarters in Colorado Springs at the Olympic Training Center.
 The chief executive is responsible for the day-to-day operations of the organization at the national level.

 The NGB is responsible for nearly all aspects of USA Swimming, and swimming in the United States in general.
 Its most important responsibility is to set the rules for the sport in the United States.
-These rules are guided by the international governing body for aquatic sports (FINA).
-FINA makes the rules that are to be followed at all international level meets.
-USA Swimming follows accordingly to make the rules of USA Swimming match the rules of FINA; however, it does not have to.
-In theory, an NGB could make its rules whatever it wanted and have all national level meets and below follow those rules, but it would not have jurisdiction over international level meets held within the borders of the United States, and such a meet would have to follow FINA rules.
+These rules are guided by the international governing body for aquatic sports (World Aquatics).
+World Aquatics makes the rules that are to be followed at all international level meets.
+USA Swimming follows accordingly to make the rules of USA Swimming match the rules of World Aquatics; however, it does not have to.
+In theory, an NGB could make its rules whatever it wanted and have all national level meets and below follow those rules, but it would not have jurisdiction over international level meets held within the borders of the United States, and such a meet would have to follow World Aquatics rules.